joenefloresca/lumen_auth/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Make sure it edit the `.env` file in the root directory for the database credentials
+Make sure to edit the `.env` file in the root directory for the database credentials

 ### Prerequisites